 The Core has registered continued good profits for the year.
-The pure technical result achieved, resulting from the prudent underwriting measures adopted by the Company combine well with an excellent result for investment return.
+The pure technical result achieved, resulting from the prudent underwriting measures adopted by the Company is augmented by a marginal investment return result.

-The Motor Class has materially contributed in aggregating with traditionally positive results produced for other classes of business for the technical result.
-This resulted in a combined loss ratio of 80% (2018: 82%) across the Core's full portfolio.
+The Motor and Health classes continue to produce positive technical results for the year under review which combine well with good results in other classes.
+This resulted in a combined loss ratio of 83% (2019: 80%) across the Core's full portfolio.